 - Tiyula Itum /ti-yu-la i-tum/ Noun.
 Tausug, Bisaya, others.
 Tiyula itum is a delicious dish from Southern Mindanao made with charred coconut meat, beef, and local spices like sili and lemongrass.

 - Toge /to-gue/ Noun.
 Bisaya, Ilokano, Tagalog, others.
+Bean sprouts.

 Filipino food that starts with U

 - Ube /u-beh/ Noun.
 Bisaya, Ilokano, Tagalog, others.
+A purple yam, used in desserts and other dishes.

 Filipino food that starts with V